Can You Get A Static IP From Starlink?

 What this means for you is that your public facing IP address (what the internet sees) changes frequently.
 This can be an issue for certain activities, such as online gaming or connecting to a remote server through a VPN.

-Because IPV4 addresses are in short supply, Starlink charges a premium to be able to reserve your own static IP address.
-That is why you’ll need to subscribe to Starlink’s Business plan to get one.
+Because IPV4 addresses are in short supply, Starlink charges a premium to be able to reserve a public IP address.
+That is why you’ll need to subscribe to Starlink’s Priority plan to get a public IP.
+And even then, it’s not necessarily static, it could change at Starlink’s discretion.

 Will Starlink offer them in the future?

-Starlink says they may offer static IP’s for Residential customers in the future, for an additional cost.
+Starlink says they may offer static IP’s in the future, for an additional cost.
 When the world adopts the IPV6 standard, this will be much easier for Starlink to do.
-But right now with IPV4, Starlink is only offering this feature for Business tier users.
+But right now with IPV4, it is difficult and costly for Starlink to offer static and public IP addresses for their customers.

 Alternative: Use a VPN service